 Students who complete at least one-half of the required lower division coursework in residence at UA will be given preference.
 Students may choose to enroll in a summer session(s) to meet requirements and to adjust the program of studies to meet individual needs.

 Application deadlines for promotion:

-- March 1 - Summer promotion (Applications will begin to be accepted after January 1 annually for Summer)
+- March 1 - Summer promotion (Application will be available online beginning January 15th)

-- June 1 - Fall promotion (Applications will begin to be accepted after April 1 annually for Fall)
+- June 1 - Fall promotion (Application will be available online beginning April 15th)